 Antivirus software can detect malicious malware.
 Running Antivirus software by performing a full system scan can detect these bugs and remove the malware.
 Scan for such harmful files and remove them.
 Using malware Scanners such as Malwarebytes Anti-Malware, AdwCleaner, HitmanPro can be used to secure your system.

 Sometimes malware and viruses may enter the system through the internet.
 Secure your network connections by using applications like Adblocker, which can be used to avoid an unnecessary visit to sites.
 Sometimes, pop-up leads to unnecessary things in your system.
-Block them to secure your system.
-We can even use VPNs that have some built-in ad-blocking features to prevent unwanted visits to sites and potential malware intrusion.

 Solution 4 – Restore to the Previous Updates